Goncalves2525/real-estate-management-system/docs/sprintA/us001/01.requirements-engineering/Readme.md

 >
 > **Answer:** No.

-> **Question:** Can a endUser filter the properties list for example by a type but choosing multiple value?
+> **Question:** Can a person filter the properties list for example by a type but choosing multiple value?
 >
-> **Answer:** The endUser should only select one value for each feature of the property.
+> **Answer:** The person should only select one value for each feature of the property.

 ### 1.3.
 Acceptance Criteria